Fashion Copywriting: 13 Tips for Writing Product Descriptions that Will Get Your Customers to Say “YES”

 10) Use beautiful adjectives to describe the product

 Adjectives can be used to create colorful phrases of expression.
-While your customers can not touch and feel the product, adjectives can help them imagine the product.
+While your customers can not touch and feel the product, adjectives infused in the online clothing store description can help them imagine the product.
 How does the clothing or accessory look?
 How would it look on the customer?
 How would it feel to wear it?
-With right use of adjectives, you can dramatically influence the customer’s desire to purchase your products.
+With the right use of adjectives, you can dramatically influence the customer’s desire to purchase your products.
 These adjectives are secret codes that can seal the deal for you instantly.
-For example, to show a bridal dress on your product page, you can use words like elegant, romantic, alluring, nostalgic, radiant etc. Since these are words that a woman buying a bridal dress would want to hear, the likelihood that the customer will buy the dress become a lot higher.
+For example, to show a bridal dress on your product page, you can use words like elegant, romantic, alluring, nostalgic, radiant, etc. Since these are words that a woman buying a bridal dress would want to hear, the likelihood that the customer will buy the dress becomes a lot higher.

 Thus, it’s even safe to say that by identifying the adjectives that are most likely touch the senses of your customers and influence their buying decision; using those adjectives in your product copy can help you increase the conversion rate of your website.